-- 1. Discrete distributions model the outcome of a single categorical random variable. - 2.
-Inverse transform sampling allows us to simulate a single variable. - 3.
-Conditional probability distributions allow for dependence on other variables. - 4.
-Models for sensing and acting can be built using parametric conditional distributions. - 5.
-We can compute a joint probability distribution, and marginal and conditionals from it. - 6.
-Bayes' rule allows us to infer knowledge about a state from a given observation. - 7.
-Bayes nets allow us to encode more general joint probability distributions over many variables. - 8.
-Ancestral sampling is a technique to simulate from any Bayes net. - 9.
-Dynamic Bayes nets unroll time and can be used to simulate robots over time. - 10.
-Inference in Bayes nets is a simple matter of enumeration, but this can be expensive.
+- 1. A Grid world is a more realistic robotics example. - 2.
+Conditional probability distributions allow for modeling sensors. - 3.
+We can compute a joint probability distribution, and marginal and conditionals from it. - 4.
+Bayes nets allow us to encode more general joint probability distributions over many variables. - 5.
+Ancestral sampling is a technique to simulate from any Bayes net. - 6.
+Dynamic Bayes nets unroll time and can be used to simulate robots over time. - 7.
+Bayes' rule allows us to infer knowledge about a state from a given observation.